krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 </tbody>
 </table>

 This one gets solved in under 100ms.
-Not bad— but we need some better metrics.
+Not bad-- but we need some better metrics.
 As predicted, a flame graph shows that the program spends most of its time inside `generatePossibleSequences`.

 Threading some variables through our functions, we can track some performance characteristics on the top level.
 As written, to solve this 7x7, the program generates and filters 3680 sequences and runs clue constraints for one or another clue 59 times.